EFL League One play-offs

 For the first three years, the play-off final took place over two legs, played at both side's grounds.
-Swindon Town won the first League One play-off final in 1987, requiring a replay to defeat Gillingham.
+Swindon Town won the first Third Division play-off final in 1987, requiring a replay to defeat Gillingham.
 From 1990, the play-off final was a one-off match, hosted at the original Wembley Stadium, while from 2001 to 2006, the final was played at the Millennium Stadium in Cardiff as Wembley was being rebuilt.
-Since 2007, the match has been hosted at Wembley Stadium except for the 2011 final which took place at Old Trafford to avoid a clash with the 2011 UEFA Champions League Final.
+Since 2007, the match has been hosted at Wembley Stadium except for the 2011 final which took place at Old Trafford to avoid a clash with the 2011 UEFA Champions League final.

 When the third tier play-offs were first contested in 1987, they were known as the Football League Third Division play-offs.
 From 1993 to 2004, following the creation of the FA Premier League as a breakaway from the Football League, the competition became known as the Second Division play-offs, and since 2005 has taken its current name as the League One play-offs following a rebranding of the remaining three divisions of the Football League.